Back River (Buzzards Bay)

-The Back River is a small tidal estuary in Bourne, Massachusetts on the eastern shore of Buzzards Bay.
+Back River is a small tidal estuary in Bourne, Massachusetts on the eastern shore of Buzzards Bay.
 It lies just south of the Cape Cod Canal near the village of Monument Beach.
 It is separated from Buzzards Bay by Phinneys Harbor.
 The river's length is 2.1 mi.

-Since 1989 the Back River has been listed as an Area of Critical Environmental Concern by the Commonwealth of Massachusetts.
+Since 1989, Back River has been listed as an Area of Critical Environmental Concern by the Commonwealth of Massachusetts.